shadi1717/oracle-cloud-data-platform-workshop/Lab8/LabGuide8.md

 ### Required Artifacts

--   The following lab requires an Oracle Public Cloud account.
-You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
 -   *To access the workshop environment*, you will need internet access and a modern web browser.
 Your instructor will provide you with a URL for the Oracle Fusion ERP Analytics instance and you will be assigned a username and password.
 Please refer to your instructor's confluence page for details.
 -   The estimated time to complete this lab is 40 minutes.